 Further surveys have shown a third of workers chose their lunchtime eating venues on the basis of whether a free WiFi service is available, four-in-ten consider access to a WiFi service when selecting their evening eating venues, and two-thirds “absolutely expect” a WiFi connection in fast-food restaurants.
 Significantly, one-in-ten respondents to one of the above surveys said they would leave a restaurant without ordering if they discovered there was no WiFi service provided.

 However, simply providing a WiFi service is not always enough.
-Restaurant WiFi solutions attract customers, but they also attract security risks from web-borne threats.
-Restaurant WiFi solutions may be used by customers to access inappropriate online material they would not want to be seen accessing on their home computers, and they can also be used for illegal activity such as P2P file sharing.
+Restaurant WiFi solutions attract customers, but they can also come with security risks.
+Restaurant WiFi solutions may be used by customers to access inappropriate online material they would not want to be seen accessing on their home computers, and they can also be used for illegal activity such as copyright-infringing P2P file sharing.
 For these reasons – and several more – it is advisable to enhance your WiFi service with a web content filter.

 How Web Content Filters Secure Your Restaurant WiFi Service

 Finally, keyword filters can be used to block access to websites based on specific words.
-This mechanism is usually used to fine-tune the category filters or prevent access to bandwidth-hogging sites such as NetFlix and YouTube to ensure there is sufficient bandwidth available for everyone.
-In a restaurant environment, this mechanism could also be used to prevent diners visiting the websites of other restaurants, or review sites on which your restaurant has not received top marks.
+This mechanism is usually used to fine-tune the category filters or prevent access to bandwidth-hogging sites such as Netflix and YouTube to ensure there is sufficient bandwidth available for everyone.
+In a restaurant environment, this mechanism could also be used to prevent diners visiting the websites of other restaurants, or review sites and submitting reviews while they are on the premises.

 |Violence||Criminal Skills||Online Gambling|